Welcome to Year 4

-In the Autumn Term we will have a Geography focus in our Topic lessons.
-We will be learning all about rivers, mountains and cities as well as physical and human features of our world.
+In the Autumn Term, we will have a Geography focus.
+We will be learning all about rivers and mountains considering the physical and human features of our world.
 We will be thinking about questions such as: How do rivers and mountains form?
-Why were cities built along the banks of a river?
+Why were settlements built along the banks of a river?

 Across our Literacy lessons, the children will be introduced to the Wind in the Willows.
 We will be exploring the vocabulary, using dictionaries and thesauruses to extend and understand new words, writing setting descriptions about Mole's journey through the meadow and to the river.
-We will also then be linking our learning to our Topic lesson to write an explanation text all about Rivers.
-Finally, children will finish their English units for the term by writing a recipe for the Pakora they make in DT.
+We will also then be linking our learning to our Geography lessons to write an explanation text all about Rivers.

 In Maths, we learn about: place value, addition and subtraction, multiplication and division, measure, geometry, statistics and fractions.
 Additionally, we encourage children to be able to speedily recall their multiplication facts.

-Children will be working scientifically in their Science lessons and learning all about Sound and States of Matter.
+Children will be working scientifically in their Science lessons and learning all about Living Things and Their Habitats and States of Matter.
 They will carry out several practical experiments and investigations.

 Year 4's PE days are on a Monday and Friday.
 Children should bring their PE Kit to school to get changed into on these days.
 If your child wears earrings, please ensure these are removed on these days.
 This term the children will be developing balance, control and coordination in Dance, Gymnastics and Yoga.

 Finally, children will be continuing to develop their French, by learning to describe people.
-They will be exploring a range of Indian art styles including Henna and Rangoli and develop their cooking and food hygiene skills in DT to plan, budget and cook Pakora (a dish native to India).
+In Art, they will be exploring 3D drawings and how to create them using tone and shade.
+As part of our DT lessons, children work in groups to adapt a simple recipe.
 In our Computing lessons, children will be discussing and thinking about E-Safety including how they can be safe online and what they can do to protect themselves and others.